Carbonemys

 Carbonemys cofrinii is an extinct giant podocnemidid turtle known from the Middle Paleocene Cerrejón Formation of the Cesar-Ranchería Basin in northeastern Colombia.
-The formation is dated to approximately 60 to 57 million years ago, beginning about five million years after the KT extinction event.
+The formation is dated to approximately 60 to 57 million years ago, beginning about five million years after the K-Pg extinction event.

-Discovery and Naming
+Discovery and naming

 In 2005, Edwin Cadena, a doctoral student from North Carolina State University, discovered the holotype specimen in the Cerrejón coal mine.
-The genus name, meaning "Coal Turtle," is derived from Carbon" Latin for "coal" and "emys" Greek for "freshwater turtle," a reference to the coal mine from which the fossil was extracted.
+The genus name, meaning "coal turtle," is derived from carbon" Latin for "coal" and "emys" Greek for "freshwater turtle," a reference to the coal mine from which the fossil was extracted.
 The specific epithet honors Dr. David Cofrin.

 Description

 The Carbonemys holotype had a shell that measured approximately 1.72 m, estimated at 1.8 m for a complete carapace.
 This would place it among the world's largest turtles, tied with the Quaternary Peltocephalus maturin and Eocene Drazinderetes in carapace length, and exceeded only by the Cretaceous protostegids, the Miocene Stupendemys, and two Quaternary testudines (Megalochelys and Titanochelon).